 One genuinely wishes they would sell some dating lucky charms in all those souvenirs shops, because trust me, they would make a fortune by the time you’ve finished reading this article.

 But before you even consider dating in the Netherlands, you should first consider learning some Dutch pick-up lines.
 Here is a very useful video that will help you with that in no time.

 En route for the Holy Grail

 Anyway.
-Due to their strong background culture of gender equality and tolerance, think 21st century and ditch gallantry because there is none.
+Due to the Dutch’s strong background culture of gender equality and tolerance, think 21st century and ditch gallantry.
 Period.
 Get ready to sweat, swallow your pride and go the extra mile: just like in North America, it’s a no pain, no gain policy.
 If you want something, come out and play, and more importantly, ask for it.